 - As your credit history matures, you may find balance transfers are a good way to save money on interest if you have a credit card with a balance you can't pay off right away.

 What is the "APR?"
 How is it calculated?

 The APR, or annual percentage rate, on a credit card tells how much interest you'll pay on purchases if you carry a balance from month to month.

-“Most credit card APRs are in the double digits," says Reese.
-“Ten to 20 percent is typical and acceptable.
-Try to avoid any card with an APR over 20 percent."
+10 to 20 percent is pretty typical and no cause for concern but you should try to avoid any card with an APR over 20 percent.

-Understanding how that APR is calculated can save you confusion when you look at your monthly statement, according to Yahya Mokhtarzada, founder and CEO of Truebill, an app that helps consumers find, track, and cancel unwanted paid subscriptions to save money.
+Understanding how that APR is calculated can save you confusion when you look at your monthly statement.

 On Day 4, you made a $100 purchase.